Alex Trebek hopes his 'Jeopardy!' legacy is showing people 'the benefits of knowledge' - Local News 8

 Trebek was sharing the stage with three of the most knowledgeable people to walk on the “Jeopardy!” stage — James Holzhauer, Ken Jennings and Brad Rutter.
 Executive producer Harry Friedman was also present.

 They were on hand to promote the ongoing “Jeopardy!
-Greatest of All Time” competition, but tried as they may have to stay on task, much of the discussion was aimed at Trebek, who is currently fighting a battle with pancreatic cancer.
+Greatest of All Time” competition.
+(Jennings won the first night of competition, while Holzhauer won night two.)
+Tried as they may have to stay on task, much of the discussion was aimed at Trebek, who is currently fighting a battle with pancreatic cancer.

 Questions on his legacy, his eventual retirement, and his place in television history dominated their time on stage.
 Though, he tried to stay humble.